SOLID ROCK RANCH Volunteer Opportunities

 Requirements: CPR/First Aid Certification, Basic Training, SRR Training & Counselor Training Camp, Commitment to stay Sunday night through Saturday Morning

-Day Counselor - Anne Cone In partnership with other counselors and leaders, day counselors provide a safe family group throughout the week of camp.
+Day Counselor - Brianna Minton In partnership with other counselors and leaders, day counselors provide a safe family group throughout the week of camp.
 Day counselors work in teams of two and are responsible for the oversight of a group of not more than 12 students from check-in to check-out.
 Duties include: Mentoring students to grow in their relationship with God by helping them establish habits to continue through their Christian walk (like daily devotions) and participating with students through all activities (including worship/teaching services, water activities, team building activities, field trips, crafts and any other camp life activities).
 Day counselors work during the second week of camp, Monday through Friday, but do not stay the night.

 Requirements: CPR/First Aid Certification, SRR Training & Counselor Training Camp, Commitment to arrive on sight one hour before check-in begins and stay until all student are picked up each day.